<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView &amp;noscript=1">

 Other Advantages: Ireland and the Aviation Industry

 Although there are enough economic reasons to do business in Ireland, it wouldn’t be as compelling if the political and social environment wasn’t as favourable.
-The Irish government strongly backs the aviation industry and constantly takes measures to maintain a business-friendly environment and immediately addresses concerns, if any, to restore faith in its market.
+The Irish government strongly backs the aviation industry and constantly takes measures to keep the climate-friendly and viable by immediately addressing concerns to restore faith in its market.

 The absence of any licensing or regulatory regime for holding the aircraft, and the availability of quality corporate service providers to manage the Special Purpose entities in Ireland, are also distinct advantages to Ireland’s aviation industry.